 This effect is not strong compared to many other things that bring people together, but studies show that when it comes to openness, birds of a feather do tend to flock together.
-And openness seems to be beneficial in people’s relationships.
-Because openness involves a willingness to consider that one might be wrong and being open to other views, people who are more open tolerate differences of opinion better than those who are less open.
+Openness seems to be beneficial in people’s relationships because it involves a willingness to consider that one might be wrong and being open to other views.
+More open people tolerate differences of opinion better than those who are less open.

 For people who have children, openness is also related to their parenting styles.
-Given what I’ve said about openness, you can probably imagine how parents who are low and high in openness differ in raising their kids.
+Given what’s been said about openness, you can probably imagine how parents who are low and high in openness differ in raising their kids.
 Parents who are low in openness emphasize unquestioning obedience and deference to the parent’s authority.
-They expect their children to follow their rules, and they don’t tolerate the child’s objections.
+They expect their children to follow their rules and they don’t tolerate the child’s objections.

 One study looked at people’s reactions to viewing photographs of deep space like those amazing images of distant stars and galaxies taken by the Hubble telescope.
 Participants’ scores on a measure of openness were correlated with how profound they said the experience was.
 People higher in openness rated the images as more amazing, more awe-inspiring, more moving, more beautiful.
 People lower in openness rated them less amazing and beautiful, and as more boring.

 Another study found similar effects on people’s reactions to a piece of expressive music.
 In both studies, people who were higher in openness were more likely to say that they had goosebumps or chills during the study.
 There’s something about openness that relates to how people experience what they see and hear.

 Wrapping It All Up